The relatively perfect Greenberg transform and cycle class maps: Relatively perfectly smooth group schemes

 Let $k$ be a field of characteristic $p > 0$ such that $[k : k^{p}] < \infty$.
 In this section, we provide some preliminary results for the next section on relatively perfect cycle maps.
 We need a solid foundation on relative perfections of commutative smooth group schemes over $k$.
 We make a convention: \begin{itemize} \item[] \emph{For the rest of the paper, all group schemes are assumed \emph{commutative}}. \end{itemize}

-\begin{definition} Let $X$ be a $k$-scheme. \begin{enumerate} \item $X$ is said to be \emph{locally relatively perfectly of finite type} if it is Zariski locally isomorphic to the relative perfection of a $k$-scheme (locally) of finite type. \item $X$ is said to be \emph{relatively perfectly of finite type} if it is locally relatively perfectly of finite type and quasi-compact. \item $X$ is said to be \emph{relatively perfectly smooth} if it is Zariski locally isomorphic to the relative perfection of a smooth $k$-scheme. \end{enumerate} \end{definition}
+\begin{definition} Let $X$ be a $k$-scheme. \begin{enumerate} \item $X$ is said to be \emph{locally relatively perfectly of finite presentation} if it is Zariski locally isomorphic to the relative perfection of a $k$-scheme (locally) of finite type (or finite presentation). \item $X$ is said to be \emph{relatively perfectly of finite presentation} if it is locally relatively perfectly of finite presentation, quasi-compact and quasi-separated. \item $X$ is said to be \emph{relatively perfectly smooth} if it is Zariski locally isomorphic to the relative perfection of a smooth $k$-scheme. \end{enumerate} \end{definition}

 \begin{definition} \mbox{} \begin{enumerate} \item Define $\Spec k_{\RP} = (\RPSch / k)_{\et}$ to be the category of relatively perfect $k$-schemes endowed with the \'etale topology (\cite[Section 2]{Kat86}). \item Denote the category of relatively perfectly smooth $k$-schemes with $k$-scheme morphisms by $(\RPSSch / k)$.
 Define $\Spec k_{\RPS} = (\RPSSch / k)_{\et}$ to be the category $(\RPSSch / k)$ endowed with the \'etale topology (\cite[Section 2]{KS19}). \item Define $\Spec k_{\Et} = (\Sch / k)_{\et}$ to be the category of $k$-schemes endowed with the \'etale topology (which is the big \'etale site of $k$). \item The category of sheaves of abelian groups on $\Spec k_{\RP}$ is denoted by $\Ab(k_{\RP})$.
 Its $\Hom$ and $n$-th $\Ext$ functors are denoted by $\Hom_{k_{\RP}}$ and $\Ext_{k_{\RP}}^{n}$, respectively.
 We use similar notation for $\Spec k_{\RPS}$ and $\Spec k_{\Et}$. \end{enumerate} \end{definition}